Get exclusive member benefits & effect social change. Join Today

 While keloid scars may be itchy, they’re usually not harmful to your health.
 You may experience discomfort, tenderness, or possible irritation from your clothing or other forms of friction.
-In rare instances, you may experience keloid scarring on a significant amount of your body.
+In rare instances, you may experience keloid scarring on large areas of your body.
 When this occurs, the hardened, tight scar tissue may restrict your movements.

 Keloids are often more of a cosmetic concern than a health one.
 You may feel self-conscious if the keloid is very large or in a highly visible location, such as an earlobe or on the face.
 Sun exposure or tanning may discolor the scar tissue, making it slightly darker than your surrounding skin.
-This can make the keloid stand out even more than it already does.
+This can make the keloid stand out more.
 Keep the scar covered when you’re in the sun to prevent discoloration.

-Most skin injury types can contribute to keloid scarring.
+Most types of skin injury can contribute to keloid scarring.
 These include:

-According to the American Osteopathic College of Dermatology (AOCD), an estimated 10 percent of people experience keloid scarring.
+According to the American Osteopathic College of Dermatology, an estimated 10 percent of people experience keloid scarring.
 Men and women are equally likely to have keloid scars.
-Those with darkly pigmented skin, such as African-Americans, are more prone to keloids.
+People with darkly pigmented skin, such as African-Americans, are more prone to keloids.

 Other risk factors associated with keloid formation include:

 Keloids tend to have a genetic component, which means you’re more likely to have keloids if one or both of your parents has them.
-According to a study conducted at Henry Ford Hospital in Detroit, Michigan, a gene known as the AHNAK gene may play a role in determining who develops keloids and who doesn’t.
+According to one study, a gene known as the AHNAK gene may play a role in determining who develops keloids and who doesn’t.
 The researchers found that people who have the AHNAK gene may be more likely to develop keloid scars than those who don’t.

-If people have known risk factors for developing keloids, they may want to avoid getting body piercings, unnecessary surgeries, or tattoos.
+If you have known risk factors for developing keloids, you may want to avoid getting body piercings, unnecessary surgeries, and tattoos.

-Keloids typically don’t require medical attention, but you may want to contact your doctor if growth continues, you develop additional symptoms, or you want to have the keloids surgically removed.
+Keloids typically don’t require medical attention, but you may want to contact your doctor if growth continues, if you develop additional symptoms, or if you want to have the keloid surgically removed.